 Salon suites, on the other hand, offer ease of management and are frequently owned by investors or salon enthusiasts who are not themselves hair stylists.
 When working with the salon industry, it is advised to gain as much knowledge on the inner workings of our industry, before becoming an owner.

-Salonspa Connection offers free resources such as a list of salon consultants, coaches and mentors, buy a salon page, blog and salon recruitment.
+Salonspa Connection offers free resources such as a list of salon consultants, coaches and mentors, buy a salon page, and helpful blog content.